 Is this Process Confidential?

-Answer: With the exceptions noted in the Student Conduct Manual, as per the Family Education Rights and Privacy Act of 1974, information from a student's judicial file will not be made available to anyone other than the student without that student's written consent.
+Answer: With the exceptions noted in the Student Conduct Manual, as per the Family Education Rights and Privacy Act of 1974, information from a student's conduct file will not be made available to anyone other than the student without that student's written consent.

 Are My Parents or Guardians Notified of Any Charges Against Me?

-If I Have Already Been Convicted by the Police Why Does a Case Need to be Adjudicated by the School As Well?
+If I Have Already Been Convicted by the Police, Why Does a Case Need to be Adjudicated by the School As Well?

 Who Will Be Deciding My Case?